 - Manage the distribution and access to these substances;

 - Monitor the locations and types of Hazardous Materials present;

 - Encourage sharing among colleagues thereby reducing costs.

 All new chemicals will be shipped directly to Central Campus Receiving, regardless of department.
 There they will be barcoded and entered into McMaster’s Chemical Inventory.
 When a chemical is purchased or picked-up from Stores, staff will transfer the chemical to the appropriate lab and primary investigator (i.e. researcher).

 When purchasing chemicals, please ensure your address reads as follows:

 Hamilton, ON L8S 4M1

-It is VERY important that you put both locations to which the chemicals will be going (e.g. General Receiving & the lab location ABB 573 above) – all lab locations have been assigned to PI’s – this will assist the receiver in assigning a chemical to the appropriate lab location
+It is VERY important that you put the location to which the chemicals will be going (e.g. ABB xxx above) – all lab locations have been assigned to PI’s – this will assist the receiver in assigning a chemical to the appropriate lab location in your inventory.

 This last line is necessary for “chemical deliveries” so all others (Grand & Toy for example) go to the departments as usual.